top of page

 Below are the incredible organisations who have already agreed to support Craig

-Craig is working with a select number of key partners on his sailing expedition, who believe his vision of being the first triple-amputee to sail the pacific solo; and his desire to change perceptions of what is possible for people with a disability.
+Craig has been working with a select number of key partners on his sailing expedition, who believed his vision of being the first triple-amputee to sail the pacific solo; and his desire to change perceptions of what is possible for people with a disability.